[ Home ] [ News ] [ Contact ] [ Search ] 1D SiGe

 - It's a 1D simulation.

-- Since we only want a classical self-consistent simulation we take flow-scheme 4.
+- Since we only want a classical self-consistent simulation we choose flow-scheme = 4.

-This means that we are first calculating the built-in potential with the classical nonlinear Poisson equation.
+This choice means that we are first calculating the built-in potential with the classical nonlinear Poisson equation.

 3. Output